microsoft/machnet/README.md

 ## Get the Machnet binary

 The Machnet binary is provided in the form of a Docker image.
-To get this, you will need (1) access to the Machnet repo, (2) a Github personal access token (https://github.com/settings/tokens) with the read:packages scope, and (3) ask an admin to give you access.
+To get this, you will need (1) access to the Machnet repository, (2) a Github personal access token (https://github.com/settings/tokens) with the read:packages scope, and (3) ask an admin to give you access.